-By Fort Vancouver National Historic Site Volunteer-in-Parks Dr. Bob Staab
+By Fort Vancouver National Historic Site Volunteer-in-Parks Dr. Robert Staab

 Alexander Pearson, Jr., was born November 12, 1895, in Sterling, Kansas.
 At the beginning of World War I, he studied at the University of Oregon.
 During his senior year, he enlisted into the US Army, and attended Reserve Officer’s Training Camp at the Presidio, San Francisco.
 He was commissioned as an infantry officer in the Reserve Corps on May13, 1917.
 He wanted to transfer to the Aviation Section of the Signal Corps, but was denied, so Pearson resigned his commission and enlisted for ground school work in the Signal Corps on June 27, 1917.

 Re-examined for flying school, he entered the Air Service in Seattle on November 23, 1917.
 Pearson was a cadet at the University of California at Berkeley, Camp Dick, Dallas, and Rockwell Field, San Diego.
 He was commissioned and ordered into active duty as a 2nd Lieutenant at Rockwell Field on July 29, 1918.
 He was ordered to the US Air Service Armorer School at Wright Field, Dayton, Ohio, on August 9, 1918 and attended school until September 10, 1918.

 During and after World War I, he was a flying instructor at various fields: Payne Field, West Point, Mississippi; Carlstrom Field, Arcadia, Florida; Scott Field, Belleville, Illinois.
 For his last assignment, he was stationed in New York, waiting to go overseas, but the war ended before he could be deployed.

 At the end of the war in 1918, he returned to the University of Oregon to complete his degree.
 He later graduated with a Bachelor of Science degree.